The Child Foretold:

 With this in mind, I am forced to have to accept Trelawney’s version of this event over Albus’s.
 Even if only because the purpose of the Trelawney>Harry conversation is that Rowling was so clearly determined to convey the information that Snape was indeed the eavesdropper and the DE who informed Voldemort of the incomplete Prophecy.

-And, unless the events pertaining to the Prophecy fell out the way that Trelawney claims that they did, there would have been no opportunity for HER to be able to identify that eavesdropper at all.
+But, unless the events pertaining to the Prophecy fell out the way that Trelawney claims that they did, there would have been no opportunity for HER to be able to identify that eavesdropper at all.

 And, even in the wake of DHs it is still fairly evident that Dumbledore seldom flat-out lies.
 Or, not without good reason.